HP ENVY 6555e Printer Review

 Photo

 The HP ENVY 6555e is decent for photo printing.
 It can reproduce very small details in photos; however, it struggles with darker shades, resulting in some detail loss and an overly brightened image.
-Unfortunately, its color accuracy is poor—it's fine for printing casual photos at home but not ideal for professional use.
-Also, its ink cartridges run out quickly and will require frequent replacement, which leads to high recurring costs.
+Unfortunately, its color accuracy is poor; it's fine for printing casual photos at home, but not ideal for professional use.
+Additionally, its ink cartridges tend to run out quickly, requiring frequent replacement, which leads to high recurring costs.

 Pros